Forestry Professionals

 Consulting Foresters

 are private independent professionals who earn their living managing forestland for woodland owners.
 They also serve as the landowner's representative in marking, tallying and marketing timber and other forest products.
 Most offer a full range of forest and wildlife management services.
 They charge for their services, either on a per diem basis or as a percentage of gross income received for wood products sales which they oversee.
+If you are thinking of having a management plan made or having any work done in your forest, you can get great information by talking to a forester.

 Industrial Foresters